SystemsApproach/private5g/cloud.rst

 6.4 Connectivity API
 --------------------------

 ..
-Currently cut-and-pasted from OPs book.
-We probably want to introduce more narrative/intuition, and reduce the use of bulleted lists.
+It would be helpful to add a "usage example", maybe as a follow-on Section 6.5.

 The visible aspect of a 5G service is the programmatic interface it provides to users, giving them the ability to control and customized the underlying connectivity service.
-This API is implemented by the Runtime Control subsystem outlined in the previous section, but what we really care about is the interface itself.
+This API is implemented by the The Service Orchestrator outlined in the previous section, but what we really care about is the interface itself.
 Using Aether as a concrete example, this section describes such an API.

 Like many cloud services, the API for 5G-as-a-Service is RESTful.
 This means it supports REST's GET, POST, PATCH, and DELETE operations